mzashh/32-Band-Audio-Visualizer/README.md

 # 32-Band-Audio-Visualizer

-A 32 Band Audio Visualizer usinf FFT based around the ATMega328p
+A 32 Band Audio Visualizer using FFT based around the ATMega328p

 # Hardware